DemisR/demo-observability-dotnet/README.md

 dotnetservice:
 - add errors logs when receive stauts code 500
-- http metrics not exported when we enable tracing
+- **http metrics** not exported when we enable tracing

 tracing:
 - wrong order of span displayed by grafana.
-Search if it's a Grafana bug or other.
+Search if it's a Grafana bug or opentelemety.

-/!\ Currently Steeltoe use opentelemetry version:0.2.0-alpha .
+⚠️ Currently Steeltoe use opentelemetry version:0.2.0-alpha .
 opentelemetry it's currently in 1.0.0.RC1 so, should be released soon an probably upgraded in Steeltoe too.